tibs/venv-intro/venv-intro-slides.rst

 ``python3 -m venv`` **venv**
 ----------------------------

-That lst ``venv`` is the name of the directory to create which will hold the "workings" of the virtual environment.
-I'll talk about how to choose a name for this directory, and where to put it, later on, but for now the name ``venv`` is fairly self-explanatory, and the default place, the current directory, is what we want.
+That last ``venv`` is the name of the directory to create which will hold the "workings" of the virtual environment.

 ----